tyreer/json-dedupe/specification.md

 - Handles errors gracefully with informative messages
 - Maintains data integrity and prevents data loss
 - Provides clear user feedback and progress indicators
+- Resolves all conflicts (including cross-conflicts) by preferring newest dates
+- Logs detailed information about all conflicts that were resolved